 Even though you have three different options to do laundry while traveling, it’s inevitable to handwash your clothing at one time or another.
 Follow this easy step-by-step tutorial!

 A few convenient travel tools will help make hand washing a bit easier.
 Pack a universal sink plug such as this one and a travel laundry line such as this one so you can easily wash your clothing anywhere.

-It might help to start by trying to pack lighter clothing that are quick drying and wrinkle resistant, choose fabrics such as polyester and nylon, that are pretty wrinkle resistant and dry very quickly.
+It might help to start by trying to pack lighter clothing that are quick drying and wrinkle resistant, choose fabrics such as rayon or polyester that are pretty wrinkle resistant and dry very quickly.

 Please read this post on how to pack for long term travel for more tips!